Robot Vacuums vs Regular Vacuums: Which Is Better?

 • No-go zones for off-limits areas

-• Some models act as vacuums and mops, providing extra versatility
+• Some models act as vacuums and mops, providing extra versatility.
+The iRobot Roomba Combo J7 exemplifies this two-in-one functionality, combining automated vacuuming with mopping capabilities in one system.

 These features work well in smart homes.
 You can connect robots to smart devices for custom routines.